javascript-destructuracion-objetos

 Custom Names

-If you need to use a variable name different from the property name, you can rename them at the time of destructuring.
+If you need to use a variable name different from the property name, you can rename them at the moment of destructuring.

 const product = { name: "Computer", price: 1000 };